 We evaluate SIMDRAM with a set of kernels that represent the behavior of selected important real-world applications from different domains.
-The evaluated kernels come from databases (TPC-H query 1 [145], BitWeaving [93]), convolutional neural networks (LeNET-5 [79], VGG-13 [138], VGG-16 [138]), classification algorithms (k-nearest neighbors [88]), and image processing (brightness [47]).
+The evaluated kernels come from databases (TPC-H query 1 [137], BitWeaving [88]), convolutional neural networks (LeNET-5 [75], VGG-13 [131], VGG-16 [131]), classification algorithms (k-nearest neighbors [83]), and image processing (brightness [44]).
 These kernels rely on many of the basic operations we evaluate in §7.1.
-We provide a brief description of each kernel and the SIMDRAM operations it utilizes in Appendix D.
+We provide a brief description of each kernel and the SIMDRAM operations they utilize in [49].

 Fig. 11 shows the performance of SIMDRAM and our baseline configurations for each kernel, normalized to that of the multicore CPU.
 We make four observations.
-First, SIMDRAM:16 greatly outperforms the CPU and GPU baselines, providing $21 \times$ and $2.1 \times$ the performance of the CPU and GPU, respectively, on average across all seven kernels.
-SIMDRAM has a maximum performance of 65× and 5.4× that of the CPU and GPU, respectively (for the BitWeaving kernel in both cases).
-Similarly, SIMDRAM:1 provides $2.5 \times$ the performance of Ambit (which also uses a single bank for in-DRAM computation), on average across all seven kernels, with a maximum of 4.8× the performance of Ambit for the TPC-H kernel.
+First, SIMDRAM:16 greatly outperforms the CPU and GPU baselines, providing $21\times$ and $2.1\times$ the performance of the CPU and GPU, respectively, on average across all seven kernels.
+SIMDRAM has a maximum performance of $65\times$ and $5.4\times$ that of the CPU and GPU, respectively (for the BitWeaving kernel in both cases).
+Similarly, SIMDRAM:1 provides $2.5\times$ the performance of Ambit (which also uses a single bank for in-DRAM computation), on average across all seven kernels, with a maximum of 4.8× the performance of Ambit for the TPC-H kernel.
 Second, even with a single DRAM bank, SIMDRAM always outperforms the CPU baseline, providing 2.9× the performance of the CPU on average across all kernels.
 Third, SIMDRAM:4 provides 2× and 1.1× the performance of the GPU baseline for the BitWeaving and brightness kernels, respectively.
-Fourth, despite GPU's higher multiplication throughput compared to SIMDRAM (§7.1), SIMDRAM:16 outperforms the GPU baseline even for kernels that heavily rely on multiplication (Appendix D) (e.g., by $1.03 \times$ and $2.5 \times$ for kNN and TPC-H kernels, respectively).
+Fourth, despite GPU's higher multiplication throughput compared to SIMDRAM (§7.1), SIMDRAM:16 outperforms the GPU baseline even for kernels that heavily rely on multiplication [49] (e.g., by 1.03× and 2.5× for kNN and TPC-H kernels, respectively).
 This speedup is a direct result of exploiting the high in-DRAM bandwidth in SIMDRAM to avoid the memory bottleneck in GPU caused by the large amounts of intermediate data generated in such kernels.
 We conclude that SIMDRAM is an effective and efficient substrate to accelerate many commonly-used real-world applications.